FOREX-Dollar rises again as markets adjust to vaccine hope and higher yields

 +10.1650

-(Reporting by David Henry in New York and Olga Cotaga in London Editing by Nick Zieminski)
+(Reporting by David Henry in New York and Olga Cotaga in London Editing by Nick Zieminski and Cynthia Oterman)

 ((David.Henry@thomsonreuters.com; +1-332-219-1974; Reuters Messaging: david.henry.thomsonreuters.com@reuters.net))